Kevinpgalligan/KevingalWebsite/pages/blog/darts.md

 We `let` a local variable, `in-circle-count`, equal the number of darts that land on the dartboard.
 This number is calculated by looping `n` times and summing 1 if a dart throw lands on the board, or 0 if it doesn't. `apply` takes each pair of coordinates that we generate, `(x y)`, and passes it to `is-in-circle-p`.
 Finally, within the body of the `let`, and using the value of `in-circle-count`, we calculate our estimate.

-If you want to learn more about Lisp, I recommend taking a look  *The Little Schemer*.
+If you want to learn more about Lisp, I recommend taking a look at  *The Little Schemer*.
 It's an entertaining, hands-on introduction to Scheme, another language in the Lisp family.